sergiomgaspar/smg-voting-app/README.md

 # FCC Voting App

-FCC Voting App is a stack JavaScript app to implement a voting app where a user can create voting polls and vote on existing polls
+FCC Voting App is a fullstack JavaScript app to implement a voting app where a user can create voting polls and vote on existing polls

 * [FreeCodeCamp] - Link to the exercice
 * [Heroku] - Online deployed version